Heathrow Airport: Terminal assignments

-As of July 2022, Heathrow's four passenger terminals are assigned as follows:
+As of 2025, Heathrow's four passenger terminals are assigned as follows:

 Following the opening of Terminal 5 in March 2008, a complex programme of terminal moves was implemented.
 This saw many airlines move to be grouped in terminals by airline alliance as far as possible.

 Following the opening of Phase 1 of the new Terminal 2 in June 2014, all Star Alliance member airlines (with the exception of new member Air India which moved in early 2017) along with Aer Lingus and Germanwings relocated to Terminal 2 in a phased process completed on 22 October 2014.
 Additionally, by 30 June 2015 all airlines left Terminal 1 in preparation for its demolition to make room for the construction of Phase 2 of Terminal 2.
 Some other airlines made further minor moves at a later point, e.g. Delta Air Lines merging all departures in Terminal 3 instead of a split between Terminals 3 and 4.
+Iberia moved to Terminal 5 on 1 June 2023.

-Terminal usage during COVID-19 pandemic
+Terminal usage during the COVID-19 pandemic

 Heathrow Airport has four terminals with a total of 115 gates, 66 of which can support wide-body aircraft and 24 gates that can support an Airbus A380.
 Due to the COVID-19 pandemic, Heathrow's services were sharply reduced.
 It announced that as of 6 April 2020, the airport would be transitioning to single-runway operations and that it would be temporarily closing Terminals 3 and 4, moving all remaining flights into Terminals 2 or 5.
 Dual runway operations were restored in August 2020.
 Heathrow returned to single-runway operations on 9 November 2020.
 On 11 December 2020, Heathrow announced Terminal 4 would be shut until the end of 2021.
-Terminal 3 was reopened for use by Virgin Atlantic and Delta on 15 July 2021, and Terminal 4 was reopened on 14 June 2022.
+Terminal 4 was used sporadically during 2021 for red list passengers who would be subject to mandatory hotel quarantine.
+Terminal 3 was reopened for use by Virgin Atlantic and Delta on 15 July 2021, and Terminal 4 was reopened to normal operations on 14 June 2022.